 As can be seen, the Canadian government has placed the Dominican Republic in the second level of a four-tier ranking system, just like the United States.
 And just like the United States, Canada has placed the United Kingdom and France under the same travel warning as the Dominican Republic.

-With both the United States and Canadian governments classifying the Dominican Republic within the “Level 2” category of a four-category system, we can conclude that while the island is not the safest place on the planet, it hardly categorizes as a dangerous place to visit.
+With both the United States and Canadian governments classifying the Dominican Republic within the “Level 2” category of a four-category system, we can conclude that while the island is not a bubble of safety, it hardly categorizes as a dangerous place to visit.

 Dominican Republic travel: What is being done?